 Cold weather can make some health problems worse and even lead to serious complications, especially if you're aged 65 or older, or if you have a long-term health condition.

 We want to help protect you and those you care for.
 The NHS website’s winter health advice provides some simple things you can do to help yourself stay well this winter:

-- Get a flu jab, see the information about flu vaccines for adults and childre
+- get a flu jab.
+See the information about flu vaccines for adults and children

 The leaflets from Public Health England and Age UK/NHS give advice on staying well in cold weather, covering issues such as financial help, healthy lifestyle, flu jabs and heating.